 While many companies create a GMB profile, list their business, and leave it at that, there are quite some meaningful features they have at their disposal that may be going unnoticed.
 Google My Business profiles offer a variety of posts that one can make to communicate with potential consumers.
 Unlike the other data on your GMB profile posts last for 7 days, so these are more useful as short-term messages that act as mini-ads or other forms of marketing communication.

 Google My Business Posts have very specific advantages that a lot of these other features don’t.
-Posts can use a multi-media combination of images, text and a Calls To Action to creatively express your marketing messages to potential customers.
-Posts will show up in your GMB profile when someone searches for your business’ name on Google or views your business’ Google My Business profile on Google Maps.
+Posts can use a multi-media combination of images, text and a Call To Action to creatively express your marketing messages to potential customers.
+Posts will show up in your GMB profile when someone searches for your business’ name on Google or views your business’s Google My Business profile on Google Maps.
 Additionally, you can share posts on your other social media channels as well, allowing for more elaborate levels of exposure.

 The recommended amount of posts is at least one every week.
 This helps keep your rankings fresh and is a good rule of thumb for keeping customers involved in a businesses goings on.
 Though each post allows for 300 characters, it’s best to stick with 80-100 words per Post.
 Not all the characters after this limit will be visible, so keeping messages punchy and short is the way to go.
-Keeping character limit is even more pertinent for mobiles devices where messages should be even shorter.
+Keeping a character limit is even more pertinent for mobile devices where messages should be even shorter.
 It’s also best to use SEO practices/ keeping your keywords in the post.

 Types of Posts & CTAs

 Aside from these categories, posts also allow users to implement CTAs (calls to action).
 These link the post to a specifiable action that helps redirect the consumer to another link or paywall etc. This can allow companies to give some additional functionality to their posts and better cater to the potential need the post sets out to fulfil.
 All of these categories probably don’t need much explanation as they are quite straightforward.